Frogs and Toads of Kentucky

 The Spring Peeper is a small frog with a distinct X on its back.
 They are one of the first frogs to start singing in the spring.

-The Mountain Chorus Frog has a distinct mark on its back that looks like this )(.
+The Mountain Chorus Frog has a distinct mark on its back that looks like a reverse parenthesis on their back.

 The American Toad has a speckled belly while the Fowler’s Toad has a clear, white belly.